-The Comey hearing is shaping up to be Washington's Super Bowl
+How the James Comey hearing is Washington's Super Bowl

 2. Intelligence committee Chairman Richard Burr, R-North Carolina, who will be heading Thursday's hearing, said that there would be no limits on what Comey could say.
 "As far as I'm concerned, anything that would be off-limits would have to be expressed by the former director," Burr told CNN.

 3. The big three broadcast networks -- ABC, CBS and NBC -- announced they would be carrying the Comey hearing live, an unheard-of move for something so traditionally mundane as a congressional hearing.
+Please watch the hearing on CNN or stream it live at CNN.com.

 Not only will Comey testify then but he'll have no shackles -- at least from senators -- on what he can say.
 And his words will be heard by, basically, anyone who turns on a TV for any part of the day on Thursday.